True Bible Facts and Biblical Stories

 The Book of Kings identifies it as Judahite.

-Ancient Hebrew phased out of general spoken use around 200 AD.
+Ancient Hebrew was phased out of general spoken use around 200 AD.

 Hebrew resurfaced as a common language in the 1900s.